MiguelGarcia21/Parallel-FFT/README.md

 ![image](https://github.com/user-attachments/assets/ff1e6ed8-cadd-428e-a191-1789b6779cf4)

 - We can see a Massive improvement in all charts when jumping from 1 to 4 threads but not much improvement when moving from 4 to 8 threads.
-- We see that it is more efficient using the serial version than the Parallel version if we select only one thread, and then when selecting 4 we can see an improvement
+- We see that it is more efficient using the serial version than the Parallel version if we select only one thread, and then when selecting 4 we can see an improvement.

+Miguel Angel Garcia